 It would be best if you believed you would get anything you ask for now that you've requested.
 You must believe that you will now get exactly what you've requested.

 Because faith is the capacity to believe in the unseen, confirming what you've asked for at least once a day might be a beneficial exercise for you.

 I'm delighted that I now get… Make a list of everything you've gotten that you asked for.
 Calling things that aren't what they seem to be is a terrific way to achieve what you want.

 Step 3: Obtain

-Receiving is the third and last phase in the procedure.
+Receiving is the third and last phase of the procedure.
 Start to feel great about it.
 Imagine how you'll feel when it comes.
-Feel it right now.
+I feel it right now.

 When you start to emotionalize your thoughts, they take on a more realistic tone.

 Imagine you've already manifested that item.
-Take pleasure in it.
-And it's critical to feel good, to be joyful, throughout this process, because when you feel good, you're placing yourself in the frequency of what you desire.
+Please take pleasure in it.
+And it's critical to feel good and joyful throughout this process because when you feel good, you're placing yourself in the frequency of what you desire.